-Laptop, phone, whatever.
-The next watershed moment will finally unify them all
+Tomorrow’s laptop will work more like your phone — and you’re going to love it

 Windows 8 didn’t go far enough.
 There is, however, another source of innovation that’s enjoyed far more success.
 The web.

-Rewind a half-decade, and you’d find websites were mostly static.
+Rewind a half-decade and websites were mostly static.
 Pull up your favorite site on a 4-inch smartphone, and you were stuck zooming in and poking with frustration at unresponsive links.
 Pull that same website up on your 28-inch monitor, and you’d find yourself staring at gobs of blank space.

 Since then, developers have found ways to translate the desktop web experience into something that makes sense for touch-based controls without sacrificing usefulness on large desktop displays.
 Websites are built to know what kind of device you’re using and adjust accordingly.
 The best web experiences were redesigned from the ground up to work well on mobile and desktop simultaneously.
 That’s the web of today, and it’s also a blueprint for the future of computers as a whole.

-Microsoft and Apple have a trick up their sleeves
+Microsoft and Apple have tricks up their sleeves

 At Build 2018, Microsoft’s CEO Satya Nadella spent a lot of time talking about the current reality of our need for a unified operating system, as well as what the company was doing to solve the problem.